This unique event will bring together local authorities, operators, consultancy and service providers to share best practice across the bus sector.

 Quality Bus is an event run by the industry for the industry.
-Produced by the Bus Centre of Excellence and Landor LINKS, this event will share best practice across the bus sector in times of major change.
+Produced by the Bus Centre of Excellence and Landor LINKS, this event will bring together the bus sector in times of major change.

 The Bus Centre or Excellence (BCoE) is ready to build skills and capacity as the bus sector gets ready for these key developments.
 Whether following the franchising or the enhanced partnership model for improving local bus services, all places in the country need the right skills and capability to deliver attractive bus services as part of an integrated, net zero transport system.